-The Klenerman group investigates intracellular signalling in T-cells, a vital component of the human adaptive immune response.
+The Klenerman group at the University of Cambridge investigates intracellular signalling in T-cells, a vital component of the human adaptive immune response.
 They are particularly interested in the kinetic-segregation model of T-cell signalling which proposes that signalling is only possible when CD45 molecules on the T-cell surface are sterically excluded from the T-cell receptor site.

 The group observes these cell-surface molecules using single molecule TIRF microscopy to add further structural support for the kinetic-segregation theory.